Terrazed/zed-ncs/README.md

 # How-to
-This guide allows you to open zed in the correct environment and have a working LSP for the C/C++ code of your project.
+This guide allows you to open Zed in the correct environment and have a working LSP for the C/C++ code of your project.
 Due to the current limitation of Zed in matter of LSP you will need to run a script once at the start of your project so that clangd will work somewhat properly while still using gcc/g++ as a compiler.

 ## Windows
 1. Install Zed - [link](https://zed.dev/windows)